bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 Implementations MUST ignore unknown or unsupported values in all extensible protocol elements.
 This means that any of these extension points can be safely used by extensions without prior arrangement or negotiation.
-However, where a known frame type is required to be in a specific location, such as the SETTINGS frame (see {{control-streams}}), an unknown frame type does not satisfy that requirement and SHOULD be treated as an error.
+However, where a known frame type is required to be in a specific location, such as the `SETTINGS` frame (see {{control-streams}}), an unknown frame type does not satisfy that requirement and SHOULD be treated as an error.

 Extensions that could change the semantics of existing protocol components MUST be negotiated before being used.
-For example, an extension that allows the multiplexing of other protocols such as media transport protocols over bidirectional QUIC streams MUST NOT be used until the peer has given a positive signal that this is acceptable.
+For example, an extension that allows the multiplexing of other protocols such as media transport protocols over bidirectional QUIC streams MUST NOT be used until the peer user agent has given a positive signal that this is acceptable.

 This document does not mandate a specific method for negotiating the use of any extension, but it notes that a parameter ({{defined-settings}}) could be used for that purpose.
-If both peers set a value that indicates willingness to use the extension, then the extension can be used.
+If both peer user agents set a value that indicates willingness to use the extension, then the extension can be used.
 If a parameter is used in this way, the default value MUST be defined in such a way that the extension is disabled if the setting is omitted.

 # Future Carriage of Media Sessions {#media-sessions}